Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

 \subsection{The combinatorial perverse filtration}

 Let $Y$ be a smooth quasi-projective variety with a proper affinization map $h=(h_1, \cdots, h_N):Y \to \C^N$.
 Note that a general flag which induces the perverse filtration on the cohomology group of $Y$ comes from the ordered collection of hyperplanes $\mathfrak{H}=\{H_1, \cdots, H_N\}$ in $\C^N$.
 Due to the genericity condition, we can further assume that any flags induced from the collection $\mathfrak{H}=\{H_1, \cdots, H_N\}$ give rises to the same perverse filtration.
-It allows one to consider the new filtration on the cohomology of $Y$, which in turn becomes equivalent to the perverse filtration associated to $h:Y \to \C^N$.
+It allows one to consider a new filtration on the cohomology of $Y$, which in turn becomes equivalent to the perverse filtration associated to $h:Y \to \C^N$.
+To define such a filtration, we first recall the notations that was used in the main part of the paper.
+For any index set $I=\{i_1, i_2, \cdots, i_m\} \subset \{1, 2, \cdots, N\}$, we define